-Canon 750D versus Leica Q Typ 116
+Canon 750D vs Leica Q Typ 116

-The Canon EOS 750D (called Canon T6i in some regions) and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in February 2015 and June 2015.
+The Canon EOS 750D (called Canon T6i in some regions) and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in February 2015 and June 2015.
 The 750D is a DSLR, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (750D) and a full frame (Q Typ 116) sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (22 percent) than the Canon 750D.
 In this context, it is worth noting that neither the 750D nor the Q Typ 116 are weather-sealed.